sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-pnpcustomizationsnonwinpe.md

 # Microsoft-Windows-PnpCustomizationsNonWinPE

-The Microsoft-Windows-PnpCustomizationsNonWinPE component is used to add one or more out-of-box drivers to a Windows® installation.
+The Microsoft-Windows-PnpCustomizationsNonWinPE component is used to add one or more out-of-box drivers to a Windows installation.
 Drivers located in the path specified by [DriverPaths](microsoft-windows-pnpcustomizationsnonwinpedriverpaths.md) are copied to the driver store of the Windows installation during the auditSystem configuration pass.
 When the system runs Plug and Play, these out-of-box drivers are available to install hardware on the computer.

 ## In This Section